Paete

 Along the shores of picturesque Laguna de Bay.
-It was founded in 1580 by Spanish friars Juan de Plasencia and Diego de Oropesa of the Franciscan Order.
-It is believed that the earliest inhabitants were of Malay lineage, coming all the way from Borneo in their swift and sturdy boats called "Balangay".
+Its ecclesiastical foundation was in 1580 by Spanish Franciscan friars Juan de Plasencia and Diego de Oropesa.
+It is believed that the earliest inhabitants were of Malay lineage, coming all the way from Borneo in their swift and sturdy boats called balangay.

 Etymology

 The name of Paete is derived from the Tagalog word paet, which means chisel.
 The proper pronunciation of the town's name is Pī-té, long i, short guttural ê, sound at the end.
 The town was referred to as "Piety" by the American Maryknoll Missioners when they came to the town in the late 1950s.